maytalkatz/python-assignments/Project Proposal/README.md

-# Project Proposal: Python Program for Psychometric Data Analysis
+# Python Program for Psychometric Data Analysis

 ## Overview
 This project focuses on developing a Python-based program to analyze psychometric data collected from mice engaged in a vibrotactile stimulus detection task.
 The program will process behavioral data stored in `.mat` files and perform signal detection theory (SDT) analyses.